 Though the few weeks after fertilization are associated with changes that gear your body up for a developing pregnancy, the lack of symptoms that are specific to pregnancy this early on (i.e., symptoms experienced during early pregnancy and not during a luteal phase where implantation didn’t occur) are few and far between.

-- You can start testing as early as 5 days before your missed period.
+- You can start testing for pregnancy as early as 6 days before your missed period.

 - It comes with easy-to-understand, clinically sound instructions that demystify the chemistry behind testing for pregnancy (although you should already be a pro after getting through this article!).